 Craftsmanship is the cornerstone of the luxury goods industry.
 The obsessive focus on the art, the cultural roots, the societal context and the history not only preserves and enhances the heritage, but also helps tell a unique story and find markets for luxury goods, increasingly in countries far from home.
 However as emerging markets not … Continue reading Craftsmanship in luxury

-Link: You can vote on my Amazon review of the book here.
-Thanks.
-The author has linked to this review on his blog.
+Link: The author has linked to this review on his blog.
 Offence : The Hindu Case is one in the series, Manifestos for the 21st Century Series, published in collaboration with the Index on Censorship.
-Some of the other books in the series … Continue reading Offence: The Hindu Case
+Some of the other books in the series argue the Muslim case, the Jewish case and the Christian case.
+The … Continue reading Offence: The Hindu Case

 Link: The Amazon Review is here, should you wish to vote on the ‘helpfulness’ of this review.
 On the Amazon Vine programme, I picked Justin Pollard's The Interesting Bits: The History You Might Have Missed to read and to review.
 I spent almost a whole day and then some, reading the book.
 As I was going to review … Continue reading The Interesting Bits